-There are two critically eroded beach areas (19.5 miles), three non-critically eroded beach areas (10.1 miles) and one critically eroded inlet shoreline (0.2 mile) in Bay County (Figure 19).
+There are two critically eroded beach areas (19.5 miles), three non-critically eroded beach areas (10.1 miles) and one critically eroded inlet shoreline (0.6 mile) in Bay County (Figure 19).

-The entire western half of Bay County extending 18.6 miles between Phillips Inlet and St. Andrews Inlet (R1 - R97) is critically eroded, threatening development and recreational interests.
+The entire western half of Bay County extending 18.6 miles between Phillips Inlet and St. Andrews Inlet (R1-R97) is critically eroded, threatening development and recreational interests.
 Inlet sand transfer has been initiated at St. Andrews State Park, and a beach restoration project has been constructed for the entire critically eroded area.
 Numerous concrete and wood bulkheads and retaining walls also exist throughout the area of private development.

 The western shoreline of St. Andrews Inlet adjacent to Gator Lake is critically eroded, requiring periodic fill placement to protect wildlife habitats in St. Andrews State Park.
-A shoreline stabilization project to construct nearshore detached breakwaters is to be constructed.
+A shoreline stabilization project consisting of nearshore detached breakwaters and a groin has been constructed.

-Along the western 6.1 miles of Shell Island (R98 - V309) east of St. Andrew's Inlet, the beach is noncritically eroded without any threatened interests.
+Along the western 6.1 miles of Shell Island (R98 - V309) east of St. Andrew's Inlet, the beach is non-critically eroded without any threatened interests.